 Traditionally they design the Neputa of Hirosaki in a fan shape with a fierce image on one side and a softer image on the other.
 The Neputa of Kitamoto – about 20 in total – are more varied.
 A lot of them are the typical traditional variety, but you can also see original neputa.

 My personal favourite this year was in the shape of a cherry blossom.
 It is in recognition and celebration of Saitama’s most famous sakura: the Kabazakura of Kitamoto, the only one of its kind in the world.
 Pictured above.

 You could also see a lantern float in the shape of a globe.
 And there were smaller square floats too, as per the photo above.

 The Kitamoto festival is family friendly and involves a lot of the youth of the city.
 You can see even preschoolers participating in the parade and even playing the taiko drums.
 The drums and flutes really accentuate the festival atmosphere and invigorate the audience.

 They also involve the local foreign community with one of the Neputa created by a local international club.
 The lantern float in the design of a globe is pulled by foreigners and teachers of the international club.
 And if you express interest you can also apply to participate.

 There is a very amiable ambiance at the festival.
 It is easy to get chatting to the locals before the procession.
 Tonight, even though I hadn’t preregistered in advance, I was invited to don a happi coat and pull a lantern float.
-I was even given free beer and onigiri from different lantern float teams!
+Several of the lovely volunteers, from different lantern float teams, even gave me free beer and onigiri!